msabir10/Final_Project/README.md

 Then, we tried to run neural network models with various layers, number of neurons, activation function, and number of epochs.
 The neural netowrk model has generated even better results and has been chosen for the final app.

+### Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverable)
+NEED

+### Description of how they have trained the model thus far, and any additional training that will take place
+NEED

+### Description of current accuracy score
+NEED

 ### Model Overview

 A provisional Deep Learning Regression Model has been developed (see **LOCAL_SERVER/ML_Model.ipynb**)